About physics and astronomy at Calvin

 - Use the Calvin observatory (both on-site and remotely in New Mexico) to observe asteroids, stars and galaxies.

 - Collaborate on research with your fellow students and professors in small, upper-level courses.

-Physics and astronomy's nine full-time faculty members are well-respected and experienced researchers in their fields.
+Physics and astronomy's eight full-time faculty members are well-respected and experienced researchers in their fields.
 They are also commited Christians who work to bring an authentic Christian perspective to their courses.
 They are heavily involved in research and engage students as scholars, teachers, mentors and friends.

 Calvin students have access to state-of-the-art facilities and technology for use in courses, labs and research projects.